mainlp/convert-la-murrekorpus/README.md

 # POS tag conversion for LA Murre

 This script coverts the POS tags of the [*Lauseopin arkiston murrekorpus / Finnish Dialect Corpus of the Syntax Archive*](https://www.kielipankki.fi/aineistot/la-murre/) to the [UPOS](https://universaldependencies.org/u/pos/) tagset.
+It was used for the paper *Does manipulating tokenization aid cross-lingual transfer?
+A study on POS tagging for non-standardized languages* (Blaschke ea, VarDial 2023, link to come).

 # Usage